Installation

 Known issues

-• Rarely, on HPC systems, runtime errors related to the use of cython in GPy have been observed.
+• Rarely, on HPC systems, warnings related to the use of cython in GPy have been observed.
 This can typically be resolved by using a more fully-featured Python distribution that ships with cython, such as Anaconda.